DenisYaroshevskiy/algorithm_dumpster/README.md

 This was to measure wether a different codegen for uint_tuple vs std::pair is better or worse.<br/>
 On my machine - noticebaly better.

-This benchmark on Quick-bench: http://quick-bench.com/aDq3iN3dpi9VWQc8XSd6o7Hlzl4 Bug about suboptimal codegen: https://bugs.llvm.org/show_bug.cgi?id=43864
+This benchmark on Quick-bench: http://quick-bench.com/aDq3iN3dpi9VWQc8XSd6o7Hlzl4<br/>

 ## Test